.png)

 Definition of Contract

-The legal regime of private law in Indonesia is contained within the ICC, which has persisted since the Dutch colonial era.
-In the context of contracts, the ICC provides the legal basis that is applicable to all contracts undertaken in Indonesia.
-Article 1313 ICC stipulates that “a contract is a legal act where one person or more binds themselves with another person or more.”
-There are 3 (three) categories of contract based upon the type of obligation, which includes: (i) to provide something; (ii) to do something; (iii) to not do something.
+The legal regime governing private law in Indonesia is contained in the ICC, which has been in force since the Dutch colonial period.
+In the context of contracts, the ICC provides the legal basis applicable to all contracts entered into in Indonesia.
+Article 1313 ICC stipulates that “a contract is a legal act whereby one person or more persons bind themselves to one or more other persons.”
+There are 3 (three) categories of contract based on the type of obligation involved, namely: (i) obligations to give something; (ii) obligations to do something; (iii) obligations to refrain from doing something.

-A contract to provide something imposes the obligation to debtors to deliver and maintain the condition of the goods in the best manner.
-The creditor is also entitled to compensation in case of the debtor’s default.
+A contract to give something imposes an obligation on the debtor to deliver and maintain the object of the obligation in proper condition for the benefit of the creditor.
+The creditor is also entitled to compensation in the event of the debtor’s default.

 Categories of Contracts